Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 Next, you will initialize a set of persistent [storage](https://docs.fuel.network/docs/sway/blockchain-development/storage/#storage) needed throughout your contract.

+***Note: Storage initilization is one of the similar patterns in [solidity](https://docs.fuel.network/docs/intro/what-is-fuel/#rust--solidity--sway) that sway supports as well.***

 This contract initializes the storage with the keyword `storage{}` and has a list of the variables and their storage types.
 To read or write to the storage type respectfully, use the `storage` keyword and `.try_read()` or `.write()`.
 Follow the [guide](https://docs.fuel.network/docs/sway/common-collections/storage_map) to know more about managing storage maps and their types.

-- `balances`: This variable stores an object mapping the user's identity (msg_sender) to the total amount of deposited tokens `64-unsigned int` they have your Dao.
+- `balances`: This variable stores an object mapping the user's identity (address) to the total amount of deposited tokens `64-unsigned int` they have your Dao contract.

-- `proposals`: This storage maps a `64-unsigned int` to a new proposal information `struct`, keeping track of every new proposal in your DAO.
+- `proposals`: This storage maps a `64-unsigned int` to a new proposal information `struct`, keeping track of every new proposal in your DAO that a user makes ont eh DAO contract.

 - `proposal_count`: This defines a simple `64 unsigned int` that tracks the total number of proposals created uniquely in your DAO.

 - `state`: This defines a state variable that tracks the contract's state and is set to `NotInitialized` by default.

-- `asset`: This variable stores the contract ID of a governance asset
+- `asset`: This variable stores the contract ID of a governance asset.
+This asset i  regardd as the only acceptable asset used in the DAO contract, If a user try's to interact with the DAO using any other asset aside the one initialized with the contract, the event is rejected.

-- `votes`: This storage also keeps an object map of the user's identity `Identity` to their vote `64-unsigned int` for an opened proposal on your DAO.
+- `votes`: This storage also keeps an object map of the user's `Identity` to their `vote` as `64-unsigned int` for an opened proposal on your DAO.
+So if a user votes on a proposal, their identity and vote is stored as a map here mapped.
 Copy and add the code below to your `main.sw` contract.

 ```rust